-Like Solomon, people everywhere have similar longings, regrets, dreams and hopes.
-We have the same need to love and be loved.
-We have the same desire to be remembered after we die.
-We also have the same sense that there must be a God of some kind who made us.
+Like Solomon, most of us long for something more from life.
+We want to be loved.
+We want our life to have meaning and purpose.
+And, like Solomon, we have the same sense that there must be a God of some kind who made us.

 There is a phrase that describes that longing inside us for something more: a "God-shaped hole."
 Theologians like St. Augustine, C.S.
 Lewis and G.K.
 Chesterton all wrote about this "hole" in each of us.
 It is not a literal hole.
-The "God-shaped hole" is a longing for a perfect connection to God.
+The "Godshaped hole" is a longing for a perfect connection to God.